ShopTalk - Winter Share

 How do I get my share?

 Just like in our regular share, we will post the amounts of each crop to take on one chalkboard in the cellar.
-All amounts will be either by volume (bags provided or please your own re-usable bag of a similar size), by the piece, or by weight (use the hanging scale next to the table).
+All amounts will be either by volume (measurers provided), by the piece, or by weight (hanging scale next to the table).
+Bring bags or boxes to carry your share home.
 Each crop is marked with a sign, in case it's difficult to identify and there is a map on the other chalk board to help you find everything.
 We will stock the cellar every couple of hours.
 If you find the lugs looking a little low, feel free to open the bags behind the lugs and help yourself.
 We will try to keep the lugs filled.
 In addition, we will have locally produced items for sale (yogurt, eggs, syrup, greens, etc) on the tables in the cellar.
 You can pay for these items by dropping cash into the black "how-we-doing!?" box, or by sending a check to Brookfield Farm (address above).

 When can I pick up my share?